PREVISOR AI

 Do you believe in the problem?

-The gap between what a person’s life reveals and what their physician can act on is a structural problem that has not yet been addressed at scale.
-The signals that precede a crisis are present, continuous and invisible to the current clinical system.
+The signals that precede a health crisis are present, continuous and invisible to the current clinical system.

 Do you believe in the product direction?

-A physician-prescribed service that captures relational and behavioural signal continuously, translates it into a structured clinical brief and builds a longitudinal data asset that compounds in value over time.
-Clinical authority first.
-Consumer channel second.
+Physician-prescribed.
+Relational and behavioural signal captured continuously, translated into a structured clinical brief, building a data asset that compounds in value.

 Do you believe in the first steps?